stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The integration tests can create and then destroy unique copies of the resources for every test run.

-To pass extra options to Terraform or OpenTofu, add `--` to the end of the command, followed by the options:
+To pass extra options to OpenTofu or Terraform, add `--` to the end of the command, followed by the options:

 ```shell
 task tft:init -- -upgrade